YunoHost/doc/pages/01.administrate/07.specific_use_cases/05.backups/01.evaluate/evaluate.md

 !!!
 Keep in mind that real accidents are linked to the occurrence of 2 events simultaneously.

-* Lack of rigor**: strategies based on manual backups require a lot of rigor in the regularity
+* **Lack of rigor**: strategies based on manual backups require a lot of rigor in the regularity
-* Bad handling**: it can happen that a backup is erased by mistake during a restoration or if you rely on a synchronization system, you could delete a file and the deletion would be synchronized instantly
+* **Bad handling**: it can happen that a backup is erased by mistake during a restoration or if you rely on a synchronization system, you could delete a file and the deletion would be synchronized instantly
-* Cryptolocker**: this is a virus that encrypts files and demands a ransomware.
+* **Cryptolocker**: this is a virus that encrypts files and demands a ransomware.
 If your users are using nextcloud and windows, an infected windows could synchronize encrypted files and thus you lose your copy.
-* Hardware failure**: SD cards are the least reliable media over time (~2 years of life in a server), followed by SSD disks (about 3 years of life) and hard drives (3 years).
+* **Hardware failure**: SD cards are the least reliable media over time (~2 years of life in a server), followed by SSD disks (about 3 years of life) and hard drives (3 years).
 Note that a new equipment has also probability to break down during the first 6 months.
 In all cases, your copies should not be on the same physical media.
-* Software failure/bug**: a software bug may result in data deletion or you may not know how to fix a problem and want to restore your system.
+* **Software failure/bug**: a software bug may result in data deletion or you may not know how to fix a problem and want to restore your system.
-* Electricity or internet failure: do you have a plan if this happens?
+* **Electricity or internet failure**: do you have a plan if this happens?
 What if you are on vacation?
-* Disaster or natural or unnatural event**: a small child, a cat, lightning or a simple leak can destroy your equipment.
+* **Disaster or natural or unnatural event**: a small child, a cat, lightning or a simple leak can destroy your equipment.
 Fires or floods can also destroy your backup copy at the other end of your home...
-* Server compromise**: a malicious person or a robot could attack your server and delete your data
+* **Server compromise**: a malicious person or a robot could attack your server and delete your data
-* Machine theft**: a burglary or theft of a computer on which your password manager is located to decrypt your backups
+* **Machine theft**: a burglary or theft of a computer on which your password manager is located to decrypt your backups
-* Search**: whether you are guilty or not, a search can result in the seizure of the entire computer equipment of a place (or even several)
+* **Search**: whether you are guilty or not, a search can result in the seizure of the entire computer equipment of a place (or even several)
-* Death/health problem**: you may not be able to type your passphrase anymore
+* **Death/health problem**: you may not be able to type your passphrase anymore

 ## About Nextcloud or Thunderbird (IMAP) synchronization
 A method that allows a partial backup is to backup files and emails via synchronization software like Nextcloud client or ThunderBird.
 This way, you avoid the risk of hardware failure.